iloveicedgreentea/GoWatchIt/readme.md

 ### Web UI
 The web UI is the primary way to configure this application.
 It is available at `http://(your-server-ip):9999`

-It will automatically restart the application when you save config.
+It will automatically restart the application when you save.

 Each section has an enable/disable toggle.
 If you disable a section, it will not be used.
 For example, if you disable BEQ, it will not load BEQ profiles.
 If you disable MQTT, it will not send MQTT messages.

 ### General Usage
 This application will load BEQ profiles automatically when you play something in Plex.
 It will also set volume, lights, and mute/unmute minidsp if you enable those options.
 The application itself is not controlling things like lights but relies on Home Assistant to perform the action via MQTT.
+In theory, you could use any home automation system but Home Assistant is the only one officially supported but anything that can receive MQTT messages should work.

 ## Home Assistant Quickstart